-Root canal treatment is advised by dentists to save your infected tooth due to infection of tooth pulp.
+Root canal treatment is advised by dentists to save your infected tooth due to infection of the tooth pulp.

-Root canal treatment is designed to remove infected pulp, eliminate bacteria, and infected material or pus from the infected root canal, prevent reinfection of the tooth and save the natural tooth.
+Root canal treatment is designed to remove infected pulp, eliminate bacteria, and infected material or pus from the infected root canal, prevent reinfection of the tooth, and save the natural tooth.
 The term root canal comes from the cleaning of the canals inside the tooth’s root.

 What happens during Root Canal Treatment?